gusmacaulay/mentat/urbot/README.md

 ####  Thanks:

-Thanks to ?? for providing the S3 hoon code that allows upload and display of images.
+Thanks to ~nocsyx-lassul for providing the S3 hoon code that allows upload and display of images.